pypa/manylinux/pep-perennial.rst

 to handle any numeric values here, but building and publishing wheels to PyPI will probably be constrained to specific profiles defined by auditwheel.

-The existing manylinux tags can also be represented in the new scheme:
+The existing manylinux tags can also be represented in the new scheme, for instance:

 - ``manylinux1_x86_64`` becomes ``manylinux_glibc_2_5_x86_64``
 - ``manylinux2010_x86_64`` becomes ``manylinux_glibc_2_12_x86_64``